keenethics/AdminPanel/README.md

 npm run lint
 ```

-Check a default rules for lint in `.eslintrc` and `.stylelintrc` files.
-We support [a11y](https://a11yproject.com) ideas and use rules and plugins that help make project more responsive and available.
+Check default lint-rules in `.eslintrc` and `.stylelintrc`.
+We support [a11y](https://a11yproject.com) ideas.
+We use rules and plugins that help making project more responsive and accessible.

 ## Reset styles

 We use reset CSS from [Eric A. Meyer](https://meyerweb.com/eric/tools/css/reset/index.html), you can find this styles in `/clien/styles/reset.scss`

-The goal of a reset stylesheet is to reduce browser inconsistencies in things like default line heights, margins and font sizes of headings, and so on.
+The goal of reset-stylesheet is to reduce browser inconsistencies in things like default line heights, margins and font sizes of headings, and so on.